davecheney/graphpkg/README.md

 graphpkg can also filter out packages that do not match the supplied regex, this may improve the readability of some graphs by excluding the std library:

 	graphpkg -match 'launchpad.net' launchpad.net/goamz/s3

+# Output

+By default graphpkg shows the graph in your browser, you can choose to print the resulting svg to standard output:

+	graphpkg -stdout -match 'github.com' github.com/davecheney/graphpkg